Aswinvt/Embedded_Systems_Basics/Learn_Basics/README.md

-# Embedded_Learning
+# Embedded Systems Basics

-This is a set of codes done on ATMEGA32, PIC16f877A and LPC21XX during my learning period.
+This is a set of codes done on 8051(AT89S52 and AT89S8253), ATMEGA32, PIC16f877A, LPC21XX and LPC17XX during my learning period.
 It also contains the simulation files for proteus.

-## Things to be noted
-There won't be any format or comments in the program file.
-It might be updated in the future, for now its just a reference code for simulations and testings.

 ### Prerequisites